Skip to Main Content

 2. Not shopping around for the best offers

 If you desperately need cash, it could be tempting to go with the first lender you find that approves you for a loan.
 Unfortunately, this could also be a costly mistake.
-There is no way to know if you’re getting the best deal or if there are better options out there.
+There is no way to know if you’re getting the best deal or if there are better options.

 For example, here’s what you’ll pay for a 36-month, $15,000 loan with different interest rates.

-Based on this illustration, getting a loan with a credit union saves you $1,014.09 in interest over the life of the loan.
+Based on this illustration, getting a loan with the second lender saves you $1,014.09 in interest over the life of the loan.

-The upside of shopping around is that there are ways to explore loan options from banks, credit unions and online lenders without impacting your credit score.
+Prequalification lets you explore loan options from banks, credit unions and online lenders without impacting your credit score.
 You can use a loan matching tool to view potential offers in minutes.
-Some lenders also let you get prequalified online and view loan offers with no credit check.

 3. Not considering your credit score

 Lenders want to know that you can afford to repay what you borrow, which is why most require you to provide employment and income information.
-But your creditworthiness, or the likelihood of you paying back the loan on time, is also important.
+Lenders also review your credit score and credit history to see how you’ve handled past loans.

 4. Overlooking fees and penalties